RobTillaart/MCP23S17/README.md

 ### 0.6.0 Breaking change

-Fixed #48, enable interrupt handling.
+Fix for #47, bug in enable interrupt handling.
 Pre 0.6.0 versions are obsolete.

 ### 0.5.0 Breaking change